emiliopalmerini/dotfiles/nix/modules/home/neovim/README.md

 ## Troubleshooting
 - Run `:checkhealth` in Neovim
 - Ensure formatters/servers appear in `:echo $PATH` from within Neovim
-- For JS/TS DAP: if `ms-vscode.js-debug` isn’t in nixpkgs, the JS/TS adapter won’t initialize; you can remove the `dap-vscode-js` plugin or add a fallback adapter
+- Inspect LSPs with `:LspInfo` and Conform with `:ConformInfo`
- - Inspect LSPs with `:LspInfo` and Conform with `:ConformInfo`; Telescope health via `:checkhealth telescope`.
+- Telescope health via `:checkhealth telescope`